-LUMINAIRE LAMP CONTROLS Α Wall mounted indirect luminaire.
-Linear or compact fluorescent lamps, 3000K color temperature, 75 CRI+ Integrate control of luminaires with available daylight. В Suspended luminaire.
-Compact fluorescent lamps, 3000K color temperature, 80 CRI+ Integrate control of luminaires with available daylight.
+LUMINAIRE LIGHT SOURCE CONTROLS Α Wall mounted indirect luminaire.
+Linear T8 or T5HO or compact fluorescent light sources\2\./2/ Integrate control of luminaires with available daylight. \2\ Daylight dimming./2/ В Suspended luminaire.
+Compact fluorescent light sources /2/ or LED. /2/ \2\/2/ Integrate control of luminaires with available daylight. \2\ Daylight dimming./2/

 - Color Appearance: The appearance of food served in the dining areas should be vivid and aesthetically pleasing.
-Often halogen lamps illuminate food at a point of display.
-Where fluorescent lamps are used, they should be specified with a high color-rendering index (CRI). - Modeling of Faces or Objects: The modeling of food texture and appearance is especially important where it is displayed and served.
-Directional accent light, in addition to the ambient light, highlights the food and provides adequate modeling. - Direct Glare: Avoid excessive luminaire brightness in dining rooms where people will be sitting for long periods of time.
-Accent lighting should use low wattage lamps and be aimed to minimize direct glare.
+Often halogen light sources illuminate food at a point of display.
+Where fluorescent light sources are used, they should be specified with a high color-rendering index (CRI). - Modeling of Faces or Objects: The modeling of food texture and appearance is especially important where it is displayed and served.
+Directional accent light, in addition to the ambient light, highlights the food and provides adequate modeling.

-Target Horizontal Illuminance (± 10%): 100 lux (10 fc) average; 500 lux (50 fc) average on food display, provide for emergency egress requirements (see Section 5-6 Emergency and Exit Lighting).
+- Direct Glare: Avoid excessive luminaire brightness in dining rooms where people will be sitting for long periods of time.
+Accent lighting should use low wattage light sources and be aimed to minimize direct glare. - Target Horizontal Illuminance (± 10%): 100 lux (10 fc) average; 500 lux (50 fc) average on food display, \2\egress lighting as required /2/ (see Section 5-6 Emergency and Exit Lighting).